jlahuisman/jlahuisman.github.io/kirchroadsj.md

 # Kirchröadsj plat

 This part of my page is dedicated to some linguistic-y resources on my hometown dialect *Kirchröadsj plat* [kɪʁᵻ̯çʁʏə̯tʃ plɑt], spoken in Kerkrade (the Netherlands).
 Many speakers treat it as a variety of Limburgish (Low Franconian) because of geographic and sociocultural factors, but from a linguistic point of view it is a Central German -- specifically, a Ripuarian -- variety.
+Within the Netherlands, the varieties spoken in Simpelveld, Bocholtz, Lemiers and Vaals belong to this dialect group as well.

 ## Phonology